- How Do Types of Insulin Work?

-What is the diabetes medication insulin and how does it work?
+What are the types of insulin for diabetes and how do they work?

 Insulin is a hormone produced by certain cells in the pancreas called beta cells.
 Insulin helps the body use blood glucose (a type of sugar) for energy.
 When we eat and absorb food, glucose levels rise and insulin is released.

 For what conditions is the diabetes medication insulin used?

 Are there differences among 5 types of insulin?
 Chart

-- Rapid-acting insulins start working in less than 15 minutes, peak in an hour, and continue working for another two to four hours.
+- Rapid-acting insulin starts working in less than 15 minutes, peak in an hour, and continue working for another two to four hours.

 - Regular, also known as short-acting insulin, takes about 30 minutes to reach the bloodstream.
 Its peak effect is in about two to three hours, and its effect lingers for three to six hours.